DeeprajNaik28/PlayZone/README.md

 1. Download or clone the repository
 2. Open the project folder
-3. Run the `index.html` file in your browser
+3. Run the `.html` files in your browser

 ---